hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 LAN-XI currently does not support HTTPS, WebSocket or IPsec.

+## Wireshark Support

+A [Wireshark dissector for the Open API streaming protocol](https://github.com/hbk-world/LAN-XI-Open-API-Tools) is available on GitHub.

 ## Module Information

 It is often useful to query the capabilities of a module in terms of bandwidth, available channels, filters, etc.